Robert Cooper Grier: Economic cases

-Grier's most significant contributions to the Supreme Court and the Constitution are found in his decisions regarding slavery, particularly Dred Scott v.
-Sandford, and his support of the Union in the Prize Cases.

 In Cook v.
 Moffat (1847), William G. Cook of Maryland filed bankruptcy in his home state.
 He believed that, because he had made this decision under Maryland's insolvency laws, he escaped from all debts, including those that he owed to citizens and companies in other states.
 John L. Moffat and Joseph Curtis, the respondents in this case, thought otherwise.
 As citizens of New York, Moffat and Curtis argued that Maryland's bankruptcy laws did not free Cook from his obligations in other states.
 In his first majority opinion, Grier ruled in favor of Moffat and Curtis, finding that a State shall not "inflict her bankrupt laws on contracts and persons not within her limits."
 Perhaps more important than what Grier ruled in the case was how he ruled.
 Citing multiple opinions, Grier remarked that holding in favor of Cook would "overrule every case heretofore decided on this most difficult and intricate subject."
 To "depart from the safe maxim of stare decisis," said Grier, would be a grave mistake.
 Grier's respect for the Court's previous rulings constitutes an essential component of his first major opinion.

 Grier authored another decisive majority opinion on the question of contracts in Richmond, Fredericksburg, and Potomac Railroad Company v.
 Louisa Railroad Company (1852).
 This case revolved around an 1834 charter issued by Virginia to the Richmond, Fredericksburg, and Potomac Railroad Company ("RFP").
 The charter granted the RFP sole rights to transport passengers between Richmond and Fredericksburg for a period of thirty years, thus establishing a contract between the company and the state.
 Nonetheless, Virginia approved a charter to establish the Louisa Railroad Company ("LRC") in 1848.
 The LRC, which proposed to carry only freight, followed a route similar to that of the RFP.
 Feeling that its contract had been violated, the RFP filed suit.
 In a ruling that pays homage to Taney's Charles River Bridge (1837) opinion, Grier concentrated on strict construction of the charter: "Where do we find that the legislature have contracted to part with the power of constructing other railroads," Grier asked, "even between Richmond and Fredericksburg, for carrying coal or other freight?"
 Plainly answering himself, Grier explained that "such a contract cannot be elicited from the letter or spirit of this act," thus ruling in favor of the LRC.
 His decision clearly echoed Taney's call for economic progress and promotion of the public good in the Charles River Bridge decision that to deny the Louisa Railroad's rights would be a disservice to the people and businesses of Virginia.